yash-srivastava19/Alzhemist/README.md

 ### Why Alzheimer's ?
 Alzheimer's(AD), according to the exact definition - is a type of dementia that effects memory, thinking and behavior.
 The general hypothesis regarding AD is that it prevents internal parts of cells from running well.

-In the Barin MRI data, two abnormal structures are obtained - namely plaques and tangles which are the prime suspects in damaging and killing cells.
+In the Brain MRI data, two abnormal structures are obtained - namely plaques and tangles which are the prime suspects in damaging and killing cells.
 The exact role of these structures is unknown, but there is a correlation between these structures and AD.

 - Plaques are deposits of protein fragment called Beta-Amyloid that builds up in the spaces between nerve cells.